kay3847/myhome/README.md

 ---
-title: test-space
+title: CyberSafe Spectacular 2025 🛡️
+colorFrom: green
+colorTo: gray
 emoji: 🐳
-colorFrom: blue
-colorTo: green
 sdk: static
 pinned: false
 tags:
-  - deepsite
+  - deepsite-v3
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+# Welcome to your new DeepSite project!
+This project was created with [DeepSite](https://deepsite.hf.co).